Guide

 Consistent expense monitoring delivers key advantages:

-- Accurate profitability: See the real financial health of your business
+• see accurate profitability: understand the real financial health of your business

-- Better cash flow visibility: Understand exactly where your money goes
+• gain cash flow visibility: know exactly where your money goes

 A structured expense monitoring process helps you:

-If you have a lot of expenses to keep track of, it can be difficult without a process in place.
-This is why it’s important to find a tracking system that works for you, whether that’s a spreadsheet or dedicated accounting software.
+Tracking expenses can be difficult without a system in place.
+Find a tracking method that works for you, whether that's a spreadsheet or dedicated accounting software.

 Look for cost-saving opportunities